official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Conclusions, March 2005, Cm6492.
 189 Powell J. The New Machiavelli: How to wield power in the modern world.
 The Bodley Head, 2010.

-57

-Executive Summary408.
-Mr Powell likewise recognises the importance of having written advice which can be seen before a meeting, allowing all those present to have shared information and the opportunity to digest it and seek further advice if necessary.
+408. Mr Powell likewise recognises the importance of having written advice which can be seen before a meeting, allowing all those present to have shared information and the opportunity to digest it and seek further advice if necessary.
 This allows the time in meetings to be used productively.